Richard Bradley (writer): Life and career

 Bradley graduated from Yale University in 1986, and began working at The New Republic in Washington, D.C., followed by Regardie's magazine.
 He then earned a master's degree in American history from Harvard University.
 Bradley returned to Regardie's in 1992 as editor-in-chief and became one of the original editors of George magazine in 1995.
 He was the executive editor of "George" at the time of John F. Kennedy Jr.'s death in a plane crash on July 16, 1999.

 His first book, American Son, about John F. Kennedy Jr. and George magazine, was a nonfiction bestseller, reaching #1 on the nonfiction New York Times Bestseller List.
-The book generated controversy because Bradley was alleged to have violated a confidentiality agreement by writing it.
 GQ magazine remarked that the book "oozed necrophilia"; David Carr wrote in The New York Times that “'Richard Blow' became a synonym for New York publishing ambition, the very portrait of a man who saw his chance and took it.
 Some critics claimed that Mr. Bradley fired two George writers, Lisa DePaulo and Douglas Brinkley, for speaking to the press about their infinitely famous boss after Mr. Kennedy's death in 1999 and then turned around to write his own account.”
 Blow responded that while he had requested staff members not to speak to the press, it was at the apparent request of John's sister, Caroline Kennedy, and that no one had been fired from George for speaking to the press.
 "With the appropriate passage of time many former George staffers have spoken to the media and written about our former boss," Blow wrote.

 He changed his surname from Blow to Bradley (his mother's maiden name) prior to releasing his second book in 2005, Harvard Rules, about Harvard president Lawrence Summers.
 The book, according to Publishers Weekly, "offers an insightful look at how the role of the American university president has changed from a moral and intellectual leader independent of political and corporate power to the administrator of an institution largely dependent on corporate and government largesse for its continued existence."
 His 2008 book The Greatest Game is about the one-game playoff between the New York Yankees and Boston Red Sox on October 2, 1978.